johnmeade-webdev/chingu_book_club-EloquentJavaScript/Ch3-Functions.md

 # Chapter Three - Functions

-Try your hand at the challenges outlined in chapter two of the book.
+Try your hand at the challenges outlined in chapter three of the book.
 Then, feel free to add your solution following the style below!

 ## Minimum